Ianokane1/pawfectionparlour/README.md

 ### Register page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign in link | Checked the sign-in link redirects to the sign-in page. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet, and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign-in link | Checked the sign-in link redirects to the sign-in page. | PASS

 ![signup_google_lighthouse](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653685241/registerlighthouse_bik8ow.png)

 ### Sign in page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | PASS Signup link | Checked the signup link redirects to the signup page. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet, and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | PASS Signup link | Checked the signup link redirects to the signup page. | PASS